deepaksood619/deepaksood619.github.io/docs/book-summaries/thinking-fast-and-slow.md

 Baiting, like other social factors, can influence an individual's thoughts and therefore choices, judgments, and behaviors – and they are reflected back into culture and influence social patterns. that we live in.

-### 4: Quick judgment: How quickly the mind makes choices, even when it doesn't yet have enough information to make a rational decision.
+### 4: Quick judgment: How quickly the mind makes choices, even when it doesn't yet have enough information to make a rational decision

 Imagine you meet someone named Ben at a party and find him very approachable.
 Then when someone asks if you know anyone who wants to donate to charity.
 You think of Ben, even though the only thing you know about him is how friendly he is.